 Plus, I got to have dinner with some lately.
 I don’t mean I dined with students of Bujinkan Taijutsu or other martial arts heirs of ninjutsu skill, I mean the dressed-in-black, popping-out-of-ceilings legend of thousands of movies and cartoons and books.
 Those ninja.

 But first, a bit on ninja.
 As Wikipedia says, “…their perception in western popular culture in the 20th century is often based more on such legend and folklore than on the historical spies of the Sengoku period.”
 True.
-And nobody says it better than Pops Racer:
+And nobody says it better than Pops Racer in the 2008 adaptation of Speed Racer:

 “Oh my God, was that a ninja?”